-Skimming is fast, focused reading to find the main points or “gist” (basic understanding).
+Skimming is fast, focused reading to find the main points or idea.

-Scanning is looking for specific information only, such as: keywords, statistics or authors' names.
+Scanning is looking for specific information, such as: keywords, statistics or authors' names.

 Read quickly through the introduction (or the first few paragraphs, if it takes that long to present the context and introduce the main idea), then skip to the conclusion to get a sense of the overall content.

 Focus on the first sentence in each paragraph, which usually contains the main point of each paragraph.
 When you have read all of these you will have a greater sense of what the text's main arguments and areas of interest are.

 First sweep your eyes over the text with a focus on finding the specific words or information you are wanting, while ignoring the rest of text for now.

 When you find what you are looking for, read a bit around this area so you can understand the context of the information.

 Every piece of academic reading you do belongs to a particular context.
 It has been produced by an author (or authors), with specific views and attitudes, within a specialized area of scholarship, in a particular place and time.
 You can use this contextual knowledge to predict what a journal article, chapter or textbook is going to be about.
 You may not always be correct, but the more academic reading you do, the better you will become at predicting content and assessing its relevance to your work.

 Think about what you have already read on the subject.
 Are there any common 'big ideas' or arguments that writers usually address when discussing this subject?
 Having an understanding of the points that academics usually debate within a particular subject, will help you predict the position taken by the author of the text you are about to read.